 Chris Poipoi, the owner, is a lovely guy who is all about his customer's experience of the food on offer.

 Although this particular business is relatively new, Chris and his family have operated a māori kai (food) stall at the Saturday Kuirau Park flea market for many years.
 Initiated by his parents, the stall is really popular with locals and visitors.
+Now they also have a stall at the Thursday Night Market.

 I paid a visit to Chris and Kiwi Kai to try the māori hangi (pictured).
 My verdict?
 Yum.
 Simple huh?